kroshu/kuka_drivers/doc/wiki/4_Controllers.md

 The `ControlModeHandler` can update the `control_mode` command interface of a hardware.
 It listens on the `~/control_mode` topic and makes control mode changes possible without having to reactivate the driver.
 The control mode is [defined as an enum](https://github.com/kroshu/kuka_drivers/blob/master/kuka_drivers_core/include/kuka_drivers_core/control_mode.hpp) in the `kuka_drivers_core` package, the subscription therefore is of an unsigned integer type.

-In multi-robot mode, one `ControlModeHandler` instance can update multiple prefixed `control_mode` command interfaces, but it still accepts only a single shared `~/control_mode` input topic.
+In multi-robot mode, one `ControlModeHandler` instance updates multiple prefixed `control_mode` command interfaces, but it still accepts only a single shared `~/control_mode` input topic.
 Therefore the same control mode is applied to all configured robots.